 This fragrant and spicy soup is similar to traditional Albondigas which is a spicy Mexican meatball soup.
 So I thought, “Do you wanna meatball soup?”
 Get it?
 Tijuana Meatball Soup?

-The idea for this soup came when I was making cabbage rolls.
+The idea for this soup came when I was making Cabbage Rolls.
 Huh?
 Yes!
 From Kraków to Tijuana.
 I had a mixture of ground pork and beef and wasn’t going to need all of it.
 And I had extra cooked rice and tomato juice.
 So it reminded me of a soup my mom makes called Mexican Meatball Soup.
 I’m not sure where she got the recipe but it’s tasty and spicy.
-It has meatballs held together with sticky cooked rice.
-I make terrible rice.
-It’s always sticky.
-It’s perfect for this!
+And thus, Tijuana Meatball Soup was created.Jump to Recipe

 I love making soup because you don’t have to be too concerned about measuring amounts.
 You can use the ingredients you have on hand and what you like.
 And this one can be as spicy as you want.
 Jalapeños can fool you.
 Sometimes they’re very hot, sometimes they aren’t at all.
 So I use a bit of cayenne too which allows you to control the amount of heat.
+Feel free to use other types of hot peppers.
+Red chili peppers work too and give more heat.
 You can add more or less depending on how much heat you like.
 This amount is about medium heat.

 Add minced garlic, oregano, cayenne, cumin and salt.
 Sauté to allow the spices to “bloom” meaning release their flavour.

 Add the broth and a few bay leaves.
 I like to use half vegetable and half chicken broth but you can use all of one or the other if you prefer.
 And if you have homemade, that’s awesome!
 Use about 7-8 cups.
 Add the tomato juice and bring to a simmer.